Wikia/react-common/source/systems/BannerNotifications/README.md

 - `addSuccess(text, [id])`
 - `addMessage(text, [id])`

-The `id` is optional and it's needed only when the notification needs to be manually removed.
+The `id` is optional and it's needed only when the notification needs to be manually removed with `removeNotfication(id)` action.
 If omitted its value is assigned automatically.

-- `removeNotfication(id)`

 Types of notifications are shown in [components/BannerNotification](https://wikia.github.io/react-design-system/#bannernotification) section.